wences-sanchez/Knowledge-Base/pages/Introduction - Universidad De Minnesota %7C Coursera (highlights).md

 		- And so what we're going to do, what our goal is for this course, is to make testing effective despite its incompleteness.
 	- -
 	- -
-	- Even simple software has lots and lots possible tests that you can run against it. #space
+	- Even simple software has lots and lots possible tests that you can run against it. #ñspace
 	- -
 	- -
-	- But testing is always incomplete. #space
+	- But testing is always incomplete. #ñspace
 	- -
 	- -
-	- So when you build something for, say, the United States government or another company, they not only want the software but they usually want a test suite that demonstrates the software does what it's supposed to do. #space
+	- So when you build something for, say, the United States government or another company, they not only want the software but they usually want a test suite that demonstrates the software does what it's supposed to do. #ñspace
 	- -
 	- -
-	- Another reason we want to use testing is that oftentimes it's just necessary for the customer to accept the system. #space
+	- Another reason we want to use testing is that oftentimes it's just necessary for the customer to accept the system. #ñspace
 	- -
 	- -
-	- And that intended environment not only includes the software you write but the software you use and the hardware it runs on. #space
+	- And that intended environment not only includes the software you write but the software you use and the hardware it runs on. #ñspace
 	- -
 	- -
 	- Things like, does it have any integer overflows, or null pointer dereferences?
-And then testing, which is of course the focus of this course, where we have the software product itself, and and we're seeing if it does the right thing. #space
+And then testing, which is of course the focus of this course, where we have the software product itself, and and we're seeing if it does the right thing. #ñspace
 	- -
 	- -
 	- Testing es uno más de las técnicas de V&V. Others are:
 	- -
 	- -
 	- And why are we focusing on this area of verification and validation rather than all the others?
-Well, software testing is the only defect detection technique that can check the whole system. #space
+Well, software testing is the only defect detection technique that can check the whole system. #ñspace
 	- -
 	- -
-	- The key point is that Software Testing is the only software detection technique that can check the whole system #space
+	- The key point is that Software Testing is the only software detection technique that can check the whole system #ñspace
 	- -
 	- -
-	- And the next thing we want to do is we want to apply multiple V&V, that is verification and validation techniques, throughout the development cycle. #space
+	- And the next thing we want to do is we want to apply multiple V&V, that is verification and validation techniques, throughout the development cycle. #ñspace
 	- -
 	- -
 	- Why testing? #card